anywhichway/inline-function/README.md

 # Configuration

-A `inline-function` is configured with attributes, nested HTML, and slots.
-The example below shows how to eval arbitrary JavaScript and preserve the error message for delivery to the calling page.
+A `inline-function` is configured with attributes, nested HTML, and expressions.
+The example below shows how to eval arbitrary
+JavaScript and preserve the error message for delivery to the calling page.

 ```html